OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 ***Best Practice:*** C programmers should use the `restrict` keyword (or the `__restrict` dectorator in C++) whenever possible to inform the compiler that the pointers are not aliased, which will frequently give the compiler enough information to then parallelize loops that it would not have otherwise.
+In addition to the `restrict` keyword, declaring constant variables using the `const` keyword may allow the compiler to use a read-only memory for that variable if such a memory exists on the accelerator.
+Use of `const` and `restrict` is a good programming practice in general, as it gives the compiler additional information that can be used when optimizing the code.

 Fortran programmers should also note that an OpenACC compiler will parallelize Fortran array syntax that is contained in a `kernels` construct.
 When using